State of Vietnam: Vietnam after World War II

-Demonstration in Hanoi opposing the Viet Minh's proposed partition of Vietnam.
-The banner read, 'Firmly oppose all solutions that violate national unity.'

-Violet indicates territories controlled by the Associated States of Vietnam, Cambodia, and Laos, early 1954.
+Map of contested areas in Indochina, late 1950.
+The Associated States of Indochina are shown in white.

 Associated State (1949–1954)

 On May 20, 1949, the French National Assembly approved the reunification of Cochinchina with the rest of Vietnam.
-The decision took effect on June 14 and the State of Vietnam (SVN) was officially proclaimed on July 2.
+From Saigon, Bảo Đại officially brought the Élysée Accords into effect on June 14.
+The first government of the State of Vietnam (SVN) was formed on July 1 and officially proclaimed the next day.
 From 1949 to 1954, the State of Vietnam had partial autonomy from France as an associated state within the French Union.

 Bảo Đại and Hồ Chí Minh competed for international and domestic recognition as the legitimate authority over Vietnam.
 While the State of Vietnam aligned with the anticommunist Western Bloc, the French exploited it to extend their colonial presence and to bolster their standing within NATO.
-The State of Vietnam received its strongest support from the United States while Hồ's DRV was backed by the People's Republic of China and the Soviet Union (since 1950).
+The State of Vietnam received its strongest support from the United States, while Hồ's DRV was backed by the People's Republic of China and the Soviet Union (since 1950).

-Roughly 60% of Vietnamese territory was under the DRV control in 1952.
-However, most delta and urban areas with large populations were brought under the control of the SVN.
-Frustrated with the communist-led Viet Minh becoming increasingly radicalized, many people left its maquis and returned to the cities, a process known in Vietnamese as dinh tê.
-Thousands among them came to support the State of Vietnam.

 Following the onset of full-scale war between the Viet Minh and France in December 1946, there emerged nationalists who pursued the quest for a ‘Third Force’ that would be both anticommunist and anticolonialist.
 This stance led them to maintain an uneasy neutrality in the conflict, and they were at times labeled as attentistes, including Ngô Đình Diệm and certain Đại Việt politicians.
 With the internationalization of the war in 1950, many of these figures ultimately stepped off the fence and entered the political fray.

+Roughly 60% of Vietnamese territory was under the DRV control in 1952.
+However, most delta and urban areas with large populations were brought under the control of the French and the SVN.
+As the communist-led Viet Minh became increasingly radicalized, it provoked frustration and disillusionment.
+Consequently, numerous people left its maquis and returned to the cities in a widespread process known in Vietnamese as dinh tê.
+Among these defectors were intellectuals, teachers, landlords, administrators, soldiers, civil servants, and even cadres, several of whom came to support the State of Vietnam.